lunamidori5/Midori-AI/content/subsystem/manager/_index.md

 {{% notice style="warning" title="Notice" %}}
 **Warnings / Heads up**
 - This program is in beta!
 By using it you take on risk, please see the disclaimer in the footnotes
 - The webserver is having some random outages, we are looking into this.
+- (The Load Balancer is to blame, we are working on a fix)

 **Known Issues**
 - None at this time